thierrygosselin/stackr/README.md

 ## New features
 Change log, version, new features and bug history now lives in the [NEWS.md file] (https://github.com/thierrygosselin/stackr/blob/master/NEWS.md)

+**v.0.3.7**
+* fixed a bug in `write_vcf`, the function was using REF/ALT coding in integer not character format.
+This function is used inside `vcf_imputation` and sometimes inside `genomic_converter`.
+Thanks to @jeansebastienmoore for highlighting the problem.

 **v.0.3.6**
 * fixed a bug in `vcf_imputation`, the function now calls `genomic_converter` with all the bells and whistles of that function (updated vcf import and imputations modules)